8 things to know about hyaluronic acid

 8 choses à savoir sur l'Acide hyaluronique

-A key ingredient in cosmetic products, hyaluronic acid is a hydrophilic sugar found naturally in the dermis and epidermis.
+A key ingredient in cosmetic products, hyaluronic acid is a hydrophilic sugar naturally present in the dermis and epidermis.
 As a moisturizing agent, it captures and retains water up to 1000 times its weight.
-However, the production of hyaluronic acid decreases over time thus causing sagging skin.
+However, the production of hyaluronic acid decreases over time, causing sagging skin.
 Fortunately, there are creams, serums and injections based on hyaluronic acid.
-Find out all about this miraculous active ingredient in our article!
+Find out everything about this miraculous active ingredient in our article!

 Definition of hyaluronic acid

 It was first discovered by Karl MEYER and John PALMER in the vitreous humor of the bovine eye in 1934.
-They worked in the department of ophthalmology at Columbia University in New York.
+They were working in the Department of Ophthalmology at Columbia University in New York.

-This biomolecule is naturally present in the body, mainly in the skin (the dermis).
+This biomolecule is naturally present in the body, mainly in the skin (dermis).
 But it is also found in the muscles, the eye and around the joints.
-Unfortunately, the amount of hyaluronic acid in the body declines with age at a rate of 6% per decade.
-At 50, only 50% of the initial production is produced.
+Unfortunately, the amount of hyaluronic acid in the body decreases with age at a rate of 6% per decade.
+At age 50, we only produce 50% of the initial production.

-As a reminder, this biomolecule ensures the hydration and plump effect of the skin by serving as a support for collagen and elastin.
-The whole forms the connective tissue of the skin to guarantee its firmness and suppleness.
-To delay sagging and aging skin , you can compensate for the loss of hyaluronic acid with dermocosmetic skin care or injections.
+As a reminder, this biomolecule ensures the hydration and plumpness of the skin by serving as a support for collagen and elastin.
+All of this forms the connective tissue of the skin to ensure its firmness and suppleness.
+To delay skin sagging and aging , you can compensate for the loss of hyaluronic acid with dermocosmetic skin care or injections.

-For information, hyaluronic acid is extracted from the comb of the rooster and the cartilage of the muzzle of the ox.
+For your information, hyaluronic acid is extracted from the rooster's comb and the cartilage of the ox's snout.
 But nowadays, most of the active ingredients used are obtained from the biotechnological synthesis of bacteria.
 This extremely hydrophilic sugar is then added to anti-aging and anti-wrinkle beauty products.

 What are the 8 virtues of hyaluronic acid?

-Nowadays, cosmetic treatments and injections based on hyaluronic acid are very popular, from the age of 25.
-The goal is to anticipate the drop in natural production in order to keep the skin firm and plump for as long as possible.
+Nowadays, cosmetic treatments and injections based on hyaluronic acid are very popular, starting from the age of 25.
+The goal is to anticipate the drop in natural production in order to keep firm and plump skin for as long as possible.
 What's more, this elixir of youth is suitable for all skin types.
-Here are the results that can be expected by using this filler which fights sagging skin and the appearance of fine lines and wrinkles:
+Here are the results that can be expected from using this filler that combats sagging skin and the appearance of wrinkles and fine lines:

-1. To plump up the skin : water loses its volume and firmness when it is not intensely hydrated.
-Hyaluronic acid is a moisturizing molecule that traps water in the dermis and epidermis to maintain the plump appearance of the face.
+1. To plump the skin : water loses its volume and firmness when it is not intensely hydrated.
+Hyaluronic acid is a hydrating molecule that helps trap water in the dermis and epidermis to maintain the plump appearance of the face.

-2. To combat dull complexion : when the skin lacks hydration, it loses its radiance.
-Hence the dull and tired skin.
-Hyaluronic acid revitalizes the skin to regain a fresh and luminous complexion.
+2. To combat dull complexion : when skin lacks hydration, it loses its radiance.
+Hence dull and tired skin.
+Hyaluronic acid re-energizes the skin to regain a fresh and luminous complexion.

-3. To strengthen the skin barrier : the hydrolipidic film is composed of water and lipids and serves as a protective barrier against external aggressions (such as pollution, chemicals, sunrays, etc.), mechanical aggressions and free radicals.
-A weakened epidermis leads to skin that itches, peels and feels tight.
-Fortunately, hyaluronic acid repairs and reinforces this barrier.
+3. To strengthen the skin barrier : the hydrolipidic film is composed of water and lipids and serves as a protective barrier against external aggressions (such as pollution, chemicals, sun rays, etc.), mechanical aggressions and free radicals.
+A weakened epidermis leads to skin that itches, peels and tightens.
+Fortunately, hyaluronic acid repairs and strengthens this barrier.

-4. To stimulate cell regeneration : healthy, beautiful skin follows a natural regeneration cycle.
-It is therefore important to exfoliate the skin, eliminate dead cells and promote this skin regeneration.
-Thanks to hyaluronic acid, the cells of the epidermis renew themselves optimally.
+4. To stimulate cell regeneration : healthy and beautiful skin follows a natural regeneration cycle.
+It is then important to exfoliate the skin, eliminate dead cells and promote this skin regeneration.
+Thanks to hyaluronic acid, the cells of the epidermis are optimally renewed.

-5. To fill in wrinkles and fine lines : the dehydration of the tissues leads to breaks in the skin leaving room for intercellular spaces.
-Thus, wrinkles and fine lines are formed.
+5. To fill wrinkles and fine lines : dehydration of tissues causes breaks in the skin, leaving intercellular spaces.
+Thus, wrinkles and fine lines form.
 Hyaluronic acid is a filler that will fill these empty spaces and tighten the skin.

-6. To accelerate skin healing : for damaged skin tissue due to a burn, a wound or a lesion, hyaluronic acid is a powerful healing agent.
+6. To speed up skin healing : For damaged skin tissue due to a burn, wound or lesion, hyaluronic acid is a powerful healing agent.
 You can use it on skin with sunburn or acne lesions.

 7. To soothe inflammation : for irritated, weakened skin with redness due to aggression or climate change, you can use a serum based on hyaluronic acid.

-To delay the signs of aging, you must also adopt an excellent beauty ritual.
+To delay the signs of aging, you also need to adopt an excellent beauty ritual.
 The basis is to properly cleanse the skin morning and evening to remove traces of makeup and all impurities.
-It is also advisable to exfoliate once or twice a week to unclog dead cells and promote cell renewal.
-Finally, you must apply an anti-aging cream combined with other moisturizing active ingredients and a powerful sunscreen .
+It is also advisable to exfoliate once or twice a week to remove dead cells and promote cell renewal.
+Finally, you should apply an anti-aging cream combined with other moisturizing active ingredients and a powerful sunscreen .

 Produits en lien avec l'article